 It is sometimes the case that top-down datasets, even if not initially pre-disaggregated into the desired sub-categories, may still be disaggregated with supplementary data and information.
-For example, even though EIA groups industrial (e.g. manufacturing and construction) and agriculture, forestry and fishing end-users under the same broad category (see Table 1), supplementary datasets can be used to determine the relative share each sub-category would make up, on average, and apportion the total state sales accordingly.
-This method has been used in the U.S. computation methodology and is described in more detail in the industrial and agriculture, forestry, and fishing appendices.
+For example, even though EIA groups industrial (e.g. manufacturing and construction) and agriculture, forestry and fishing end-users under the same broad category (see Table B13), supplementary datasets can be used to determine the relative share each sub-category would make up, on average, and apportion the total state sales accordingly.
+This method is used in this U.S.-specific methodology and is described in more detail in the industrial and agriculture, forestry, and fishing appendices.